Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 Republicans defended Barrett as simply being careful about controversies that are sure to come to the court, and compared her responses to those of Ginsburg, who declined at her confirmation hearing to give “previews” of her views on cases, and Justice Elena Kagan, who said it was improper to give “thumbs up or thumbs down” on the court’s precedents.

 “Every time you ask me a question about whether a case was correctly decided or not, I cannot answer that question,” Barrett said at one point.
-As a judge on the U.S. Court of Appeals for the 7th Circuit, she is required to follow Supreme Court precedents whether she agrees with them or not, she said.
+As a judge on the U.S. Court of Appeals for the 7th Circuit, she is required to follow Supreme Court precedents regardless of whether she agrees with them, she said.

 “And were I to be confirmed, I would be responsible for applying the law of stare decisis to all of them,” she added, referring to the court’s process of deciding whether precedents should be respected or overturned.